torynet/opera-workspace-tab-manager/PRIVACY.md

 - `tabs` - To move tabs between windows
 - `storage` - To save your preferences locally
 - `windows` - To manage window operations
+- `contextMenus` - To create a context menu for the extension icon

 ## Third-Party Services